NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 --false-easting <float>
     The projection false easting (if applicable).

--s, --dem-spacing <float (default: 0)>
+-s, --tr, --dem-spacing <float (default: 0)>
     Set output DEM resolution (in target georeferenced units per pixel).
+These units may be in degrees or meters, depending on your projection.
 If not specified, it will be computed automatically (except for LAS and CSV files).
 Multiple spacings can be set (in quotes) to generate multiple output files.
-This is the same as the ``--tr`` option.

 --search-radius-factor <float>
     Multiply this factor by ``dem-spacing`` to get the search radius.